KoGuan Law School: Research

-An interdisciplinary research center established against the backdrop of globalization with the objective of analyzing the relationship between law and society, in particular, a number of legal issues confronting China in the era of social transformation.
+An interdisciplinary research center was established against the backdrop of globalization to analyze the relationship between law and society, in particular, several legal issues confronting China in the era of social transformation.
 The research goals of the institute focus on two challenging areas facing China in the ongoing process of social transformation, namely governance and judicial reform.

 Publications

 The school publishes, in partnership with the University of Cambridge, the Asian Journal of Law and Society.
 The Asian Journal of Law and Society (AJLS) provides an increasingly relevant Asian perspective to global law and society research.
 This independent, peer-reviewed publication promotes empirical and inter-disciplinary research and welcomes papers on law and its interaction with society in Asia, articles providing an Asian perspective to socio-legal issues of global concern, and articles using Asia as a starting point for a comparative exploration of law and society topics.
 Its coverage of Asia is broad and stretches from East Asia, South Asia and South East Asia to Central Asia.